 Obsessive-Compulsive Disorder (OCD) is frequently used as a colloquialism for highly orderly or particular people.
 However, for those who actually meet the diagnostic criteria, it can be an extremely distressing and confusing experience.
-At Open Sky, we come alongside students with OCD to help them understand their symptoms, treat the disorder and empower them to overcome challenges both in the wilderness and back home.
+At Open Sky, our approach to OCD treatment is to come alongside students to help them understand their symptoms, treat the disorder and empower them to overcome challenges both in the wilderness and back home.

 What is OCD?